|The Old Barn||Self Catering||Flexible||2||4||2|

 |Unique benefits of property||We are a short walk from the village and have views over a lake and rolling countryside.|

 This rural area is made up of rolling hills of La Dordogne with beautiful rivers, forests and chateaux to visit.
 Try canoeing down the river at Brantôme to the historic village of Bourdeilles followed by a tour of the Chateau.
 Canoes can be hired at Brantôme and at Corgnac sur l'lisle (just outside of Thiviers).
-Also at Montignac and Les Eyzies on the River Vézère with pick up and drop off points.
-There are also various canoe hire pick-up and drop-off locations along the River Dordogne.
+Also on the River Vézère and Dordogne.

-Walk along to the village centre at St Jean de Cole to paddle in the river Cole, play tennis or table tennis (we have equipment) and enjoy a drink or meal at one of the bars or restaurants next to the Chateau and church.
+In the village centre of St Jean de Cole you can paddle in the river , play tennis or table tennis (we have equipment) and enjoy a drink or meal at one of the bars or restaurants next to the Chateau and church.
 In Summer, various activities are organised by the local Tourist office for both children and adults.

 Walking and cycling opportunities abound.
 The Voie Verte is a 17km stretch of converted 19thC railway line that links Saint-Pardoux-la-Rivière to Thiviers via Milhac-de-Nontron and Saint-Jean-de-Côle.
 It’s great for summer cycling as it’s well shaded by oaks, pines and acacias.
 Dordogne Cycle Hire provides a range of bikes and associated equipment for the whole family which can be delivered to you here.
 Best to contact them in advance www.dordognecyclehire.com English is spoken.